tsung-ju/parallax-background-image/README.md

 ## Class: Parallax

-### `new Parallax(viewport[, useFallback , perspective])`
+### `new Parallax(viewport[, useFallback, perspective])`

 * `viewport` HTMLElement - The 3D viewport
 * `useFallback` boolean - Whether to use the js-based fallback or not.
 Default `true` on non-chromium browsers.
 * `perspective` Number - Default `1000`
   * In most cases, you won't need to change it.
-But if you need to make backgrounds move much faster than the scrolling speed, bigger value will (probably) improve accuracy.
+But if you need to make backgrounds move much faster than the scrolling speed, a bigger value will (probably) improve accuracy.

 ### Instance Methods